5102a/vscode-quickjs-debug/protocol.md

 0000001A\n{"message": "hello world"}\n
 ```

-So when viewing it in sniffer, the message would look as follows in the console (newlines are printed):
+So when viewing it in sniffer, the message would look as follows in the console (new lines are printed here):

 ```
 0000001A